-Many American women, as well as a small but increasing number of men, use hair dyes.
-You may have heard rumors about a link between using hair dye and getting cancer.
-Many studies have looked at hair dyes as a possible risk factor for various types of cancer.
-Here we will discuss what the research shows so that you can make choices that are comfortable for you.
+Many people use hair dyes, which can contain different types of chemicals.
+Studies have looked at hair dyes as a possible risk factor for various types of cancer.
+Here is what the research shows so that you can make choices that are comfortable for you.

 Hair dyes vary greatly in their chemical make-up.
-People are exposed to the chemicals in hair dyes through skin contact.
 There are 3 main types of hair dyes:

-Concern about cancer risk is largely limited to the semi-permanent and permanent dyes.
+Most of the concern about cancer risk has been with the semi-permanent and permanent dyes.
 Because darker dyes have more of some chemicals that may cause cancer, these products are of greatest potential concern.

-The most common way to be exposed is to dye your hair or have it dyed.
-Some chemicals in hair dyes can be absorbed in small amounts through the skin or inhaled from fumes in the air.
+When people dye their hair or have it dyed, some chemicals in the hair dyes can be absorbed in small amounts through the skin or inhaled from fumes in the air.

 People who work around hair dyes regularly as part of their jobs, such as hairdressers, stylists, and barbers, are likely to be exposed more than people who just dye their hair on occasion.
 Many of the concerns about hair dyes possibly causing cancer have focused on people who work with them.

 Researchers have been studying a possible link between hair dye use and cancer for many years.
-Studies have looked most closely at the risks of blood cancers (leukemias and lymphomas) and bladder cancer.
-While some studies have suggested possible links, others have not.
+Studies have looked most closely at the risks of blood cancers (leukemias and lymphomas), bladder cancer, and breast cancer.

-Researchers use 2 main types of studies to try to figure out if a substance causes cancer.
-(A substance that causes cancer or helps cancer grow is called a carcinogen.)
+Researchers use 2 main types of studies to try to figure out if a substance can cause cancer.
+A substance that causes cancer or helps cancer grow is called a carcinogen.

 In most cases neither type of study provides enough evidence on its own, so researchers usually look at both human and lab-based studies when trying to figure out if something might cause cancer.

-Studying something like hair dyes can be even more complex because not all hair dyes are the same – they can contain any of thousands of different chemicals.
-On top of this, the ingredients in hair dyes have changed over the years.
-Early hair dyes contained chemicals, including some aromatic amines, which were found in the late 1970s to cause cancer in lab animals, so hair dye manufacturers changed some of the chemicals in their products.
+Studying hair dyes can be hard because not all hair dyes are the same – they can contain any of thousands of different chemicals.
+On top of this, the ingredients in hair dyes have changed over time.
+Early hair dyes contained chemicals, including some aromatic amines, which were found in the late 1970s to cause cancer in lab animals, so hair dye manufacturers changed some of them in their products.
 Studying exposure to hair dyes from decades ago may not be the same as studying current exposures.
 In fact, many studies classify personal hair dye use based on whether it took place before or after 1980.